a-asen/instructions-cue-2023/README.md

 ### Accessibility

-All data and materials used in this thesis is freely and publicly available in the main Open Science Foundation (OSF) [repository](https://osf.io/tvkgp/), and this Github repository.
+All data and materials used in this thesis is freely and publicly available in the main Open Science Foundation (OSF) [repository](https://osf.io/tvkgp/), and this GitHub repository.
 Under the "Analyses - R" folder, you can find all material related to the data analyses.
 Under the "Task - jsPsych", you can find the task coded in JavaScript using the [jsPsych](https://www.jspsych.org/) library.
 Both experiments in the thesis were preregistered at OSF:
 - [Experiment 1](https://osf.io/fu2w4)
 - [Experiment 2](https://osf.io/9ejyx)